cherguim/OC_Python_P02/README.md

 Book to scrape http://books.toscrape.com/

 ### This program permit to :
-- data scapping of one book
+- data scraping of one book
-- data scapping a category of books
+- data scraping a category of books
-- Data scapping all category of books
+- Data scraping all category of books

-##### The "output" folder will contain all data scrapped from the books into CSV files.
+##### The "output" folder will contain all data scraped from the books into CSV files.

 install python3 and clone or copy the project to your local Environment